TeamTechnica/Skybot/README.md

 SkyBot is an SMS chat bot that allows traveling Columbia students to share rides to the airport, matching them with other students going to the same airport at the same time.
 Currently, Columbia students have a designated Facebook Group called Columbia / Barnard Airport Cab Sharing, where they post their travel itineraries in hopes of connecting  with someone who has a similar flight departure time, in an effort to split a cab fare to save money.
 In New York City, cab fare to airports can be as high as $100 depending on the number of riders, transportation peak hours, and weather inclemation.
 SkyBot is a cost effective solution that addresses these pain points.

 Using our matching algorithm, SkyBot accurately matches students with the closest travel itineraries and shared preferences!
-With API integrations, including Skyscanner, Lyft, Twilio, SendGrid and Google Calendar, students can easily:
+With API integrations, including Twilio, SendGrid, and Lyft students can easily:

 - Access their travel itineraries
 - Estimate transportation cost